soxueren/atsd/integration/alteryx/README.md

 The workflow consists of the following steps (nodes):

 1. **Input Data** tool.
-   Repeat the steps in the previous section for this tool, choose `inflation.cpi.categories.price` table.
+   Repeat the steps in the [Create Database Connection](#create-database-connection) section for this tool, choose `inflation.cpi.categories.price` table.
 Select `datetime`, `value` columns and manually add `tags.category` as shown below.